youngmountain/generator-node-gulp/README.md

 ## Features

 - Customize the dependencies prompt by editing the ```settings.json``` file [see](#dependencies).
-- Prefill prompts with the last used values for
+- Prefills prompt with the last used values for
   - GitHub username
   - Author's Name
   - Author's Email